-As I often do every week, I rebalance my time from being a Tufts professor to running our management consulting firm, where we focus our time providing our unique expertise in dramatically improving productivity in both Sales and Marketing.
+As I often do every week, I rebalance my time from being a Tufts professor to running our management consulting firm, Derby Management, where we focus our time providing our hands-on expertise in dramatically improving productivity in both Sales and Marketing.

-Sure, there are tons of consulting companies who do the same things with different cute names for what they do, but, in reality, what every business leader...and every salesperson...really cares about is improving the efficiency of their own productivity while improving the effectiveness of their direct work with customers and prospects.
-That's what we do at the street level, not in the boardrooms
+Sure, there are tons of consulting companies who do the same things that we do with different cute names like "sales enablement" for what they do, but, in reality, what every business leader...and every salesperson...really cares about is improving the efficiency of their own productivity while improving the effectiveness of the value that their company delivers to its customers.